dgroomes/vanilla-kafka/kafka-in-kafka-out/README.md

 * Install Kafka and `kafkacat`:
   * `brew install kafka`
   * `brew install kafkacat`
 * Running the application and the `test-harness` depend on a locally running Kafka instance.
-Start Zookeeper and Kafka
+Start Kafka with:
-  with:
   * `./scripts/start-kafka.sh`
 * In a new terminal, build and run the `app` program with:
   * `./gradlew app:run`